versionone/VersionOne.Client.Requestor/DEMO-See-the-V1-Data-API-with-JSON-in-Action.md

 first place.
 And, if it does not feel that way to you sometimes, maybe you can remind the company you work for of the phrase "Words mean things".
-VersionOne co-founder and CEO, Robert Holler, sent this [brief video](http://www.youtube.com/watch?feature=player_embedded&v=Hzgzim5m7oU&noredirect=1) out to our company last month to remind us allof that very idea.
+VersionOne co-founder and CEO, Robert Holler, sent this [brief video](http://www.youtube.com/watch?feature=player_embedded&v=Hzgzim5m7oU&noredirect=1) out to our company last month to remind us all of that very idea.

 Those words have *always meant something* to VersionOne -- one of the earliest companies to pursue the philosophy and practices wholeheartedly.
 These words continue to resonate with us today, even in a time when "agile"